A robust and scalable estimation for high-dimensional volatility models: Methodology

 \subsection{BEKK-ARCH model and its equivalent form}

 Consider a BEKK-ARCH model of order $p$ for an $N$-dimensional time series $\{\bm{r}_{t}\}$:

-where $\bm{r}_{t}, \bm{\eta}_{t} \in \mathbb{R}^{N}$, $\{\bm{\eta}_{t}\}$ are independent and identically distributed random vectors with zero mean and identity covariance matrix, $\bm{\Sigma}_{t}\in \mathbb{R}^{N \times N}$ is the conditional covariance matrix of $\bm{r}_{t}$ given the $\sigma$-field $\mathcal{F}_{t-1} = \sigma\{\bm{r}_{t-1}, \bm{r}_{t-2}, \ldots\}$, $\bm{\Omega} \in \mathbb{R}^{N \times N}$ and $\mathbf{A}_{ik}\in \mathbb{R}^{N \times N}$ with $1\leq i\leq p$ and $1\leq k\leq K_i$ are parameter matrices, and $\bm{\Omega}$ is assumed to be positive definite.
+where $\bm{r}_{t}, \bbm{\eta}_{t} \in \mathbb{R}^{N}$, $\{\bbm{\eta}_{t}\}$ are independent and identically distributed random vectors with zero mean and identity covariance matrix, $\bm{\Sigma}_{t}\in \mathbb{R}^{N \times N}$ is the conditional covariance matrix of $\bm{r}_{t}$ given the $\sigma$-field $\mathcal{F}_{t-1} = \sigma\{\bm{r}_{t-1}, \bm{r}_{t-2}, \ldots\}$, $\bbm{\Omega} \in \mathbb{R}^{N \times N}$ and $\mathbf{A}_{ik}\in \mathbb{R}^{N \times N}$ with $1\leq i\leq p$ and $1\leq k\leq K_i$ are parameter matrices, and $\bbm{\Omega}$ is assumed to be positive definite.
 Model \eqref{eq:BEKK-ARCH} permits varying values of $K_i$ for $1\leq i\leq p$, while the restricted case $K_1=\cdots=K_p=K$ is typically employed for practical convenience.
 Noted that $\mathbf{A}_{ik}$ and $-\mathbf{A}_{ik}$ can generate the same $\bm{\Sigma}_t$, making the mapping from $\mathbf{A}_{ik}$ to $\bm{\Sigma}_t$ non-unique.
 To solve this identification issue, we assume one nonzero element of each $\mathbf{A}_{ik}$ to be positive as in \cite{engle1995multivariate}.

 The BEKK model in \eqref{eq:BEKK-ARCH} is a widely used framework for modeling conditional covariance matrices of financial returns.
-However, it involves $O(N^2)$ parameters, leading to the curse of dimensionality as $N$ increases.
-Moreover, conventional likelihood-based estimation becomes computationally unstable and infeasible for large $N$, largely due to the iterative inversion of large conditional covariance matrices during optimization.
-To address these limitations in high-dimensional settings, we propose a robust and computationally efficient estimation approach.
-Our method imposes row-wise sparsity on $\bm{\Omega}$ and each $\mathbf{A}_{ik}$ with nonzero diagonals retained, incorporates data truncation for robustness, and leverages the VAR reformulation of model \eqref{eq:BEKK-ARCH}.
-This equivalent VAR form facilitates using a regularized least squares estimation (LSE), thereby circumventing the limitations of likelihood-based methods and ensuring both computational tractability and theoretical robustness.
+However, its applicability in high-dimensional settings is severely hindered by two major limitations.
+First, it involves $O(N^2)$ parameters, making it susceptible to the curse of dimensionality.
+Second, conventional likelihood-based estimation becomes computationally unstable and often infeasible for large $N$, due to the need for repeated inversion of large conditional covariance matrices during optimization.
+To reduce the dimension without inducing degeneracy in the conditional covariance, we impose row-wise sparsity on $\bbm{\Omega}$ and on each $\mathbf{A}_{ik}$, subject to the constraint that their diagonal elements remain nonzero.

+We then leverage the VAR representation of model \eqref{eq:BEKK-ARCH} to enable the use of a regularized least squares estimator (LSE), which circumvents the computational bottlenecks of likelihood-based methods and ensures both tractability and theoretical robustness.

-Next, we rewrite model \eqref{eq:BEKK-ARCH} into a VAR form.
-First, it can be expressed in a linear form:
+Specifically, model \eqref{eq:BEKK-ARCH} can be rewritten in the following linear form: